Leveraging Codebook Knowledge with NLI and ChatGPT for Zero-Shot Political Relation Classification: Experiments

-Finally, balancing the preservation of necessary information and the compression of prompts to accommodate actual questions proves challenging.
-Continuous refinement of the task description does not consistently improve performance, and it is counter-intuitive that longer label descriptions with more disambiguation instructions result in performance decline.
+Furthermore, balancing the preservation of necessary information and the compression of prompts to accommodate actual questions proves challenging.
+Continuous refinement of the prompts does not consistently improve performance, and it is counter-intuitive that longer label descriptions with more disambiguation instructions result in performance decline.
 The quest for an optimal prompt design remains an open question for future research.

+However, GPT-4 stands out as a significant improvement over GPT-3.5.
+It effectively reduces formatting errors, with few occasional issues lingering.
+The most significant enhancement is its ability to comprehend and process longer input tokens, allowing for better use of input information and finer class distinctions.
+Interestingly, class disambiguation notes were found to be effective for GPT-4 but not for GPT-3.5, further distinguishing the two models.
+The success of GPT-4 highlights the vast potential of LLMs.
+While extensive API queries can be costly, and precision may be slightly lower than ZSP, GPT-4's effectiveness with fewer prompts and superior generalization are notable advantages for future applications.